supertokens/supertokens-python/CONTRIBUTING.md

 ## Testing

-1. Navigate to the [supertokens-root](https://github.com/supertokens/supertokens-root) repository.
-2. Start the testing environment
-   `./startTestEnv --wait`
-   and ensure the test environment is up and running.
-3. Open a new terminal and navigate to the `supertokens-python` respositry.
-4. Use `export SUPERTOKENS_PATH=path/to/supertokens-root` (**MANDATORY**)
+> [!CAUTION]
+> These tests run by creating multiple applications on the supertokens-core, and should **not** be run on actual core instances.
+> Use the Docker `compose.yml` file to run the required containers for tests.

+1. Install `docker`
+   1. [Docker Desktop](https://docs.docker.com/desktop/) is convenient to install and use, and includes a Docker Engine.
+   2. [Docker Engine](https://docs.docker.com/engine/install/) is the minimum requirement to spin up containers required for tests.
-4. To run all tests, while ensuring the test environment is running on a different terminal, use `make test`.
+2. To run all tests, use `make test`.
+   1. NOTE: This starts up a docker container, and is required for tests to run.
+   2. Set `SUPERTOKENS_CORE_VERSION` to pull a certain image, defaults to `latest`.
+3. To run individual tests
+   1. `docker compose up --wait; pytest ./tests/path/to/test/file.py::test_function_name`
-5. To run individual tests, use `INSTALL_DIR=../supertokens-root pytest ./tests/path/to/test/file.py::test_function_name` OR use your IDE's in-built UI for running python tests.
+   2. OR use your IDE's in-built UI for running python tests.
 You may read [VSCode Python Testing](https://code.visualstudio.com/docs/python/testing) and [PyCharm Testing](https://www.jetbrains.com/help/pycharm/testing-your-first-python-application.html#debug-test) for more info.

 ## Pull Request